fontclubbelgica/fontclubbelgica.xyz/_typefaces/gorp.md

 draft: false

 information: |
-    Gorp combines monospaced font but with better ragging by using half widths for narrow and wide characters.
+    FC Gorp combines monospaced font but with better ragging by using half widths for narrow and wide characters.
 It revives W.A.
 Dwiggins' ingenious idea of using variable-width characters to enhance fixed-width type, blending historical innovation with modern design.

 designer: Dries Wiewauters
 date: 2024-12-01